 Correlates (3 units)

-- A lab course in Biology, Chemistry, or Physics numbered 200 of higher, with departmental approval.
+• A lab course in Biology, Chemistry, or Physics numbered 200 or above, with departmental approval.

 Additional documents